ayshiff/my-open-source-journey/docs/xlayers#395.md

 ### Update the landing page

-My first suggestion for this page was to implement a carousel with all the supported frameworks.
+My first suggestion for this page was to implement a **carousel** with all the supported frameworks.
-By discussing with the other members of the team we decided to display only a simple list.
+By discussing with the other members of the team we decided to display only a **simple list**.

 <p align="center">
 <img